 Yasur View Bungalows:

-Feel the heat cause you’re super close to the volcano at these traditional and simple bungalows set in a beautiful rainforest on the south-east side of the island.
-These are backpacker-priced jungle huts run by a very helpful Mike and his family.
-1.5-2 hours away from the airport so don’t get a shock since this can cost $50.
+Feel the heat because you’re super close to the volcano at these traditional and simple bungalows set in a beautiful rainforest on the south-east side of the island.
+These are backpacker-priced jungle huts and a tree house run by a very helpful Mike and his family.
 Double rooms cost around US$40 and include tropical or vegetarian breakfast.

 - Cool down in the crystal clear river that’s only a minutes walk away from the bungalows.